AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

 ### Remove a member from a chat group or chat room

-When the owner or an admin removes a member from a chat group or chat room, the Agora Chat server sends a callback to your app server.
+When the owner or an admin removes a member from a chat group or chat room or a member leaves the chat room after staying offline for 2 minutes, the Agora Chat server sends a callback to your app server.

 The sample code of the `payload` field is as follows:

 ```json
 "payload":